Sitecore/Helix.Docs/helix/principles/sitecore-items/development.rst

             }
         }

-    Within each [project/feature/foundation]/[module name] folder a json file should be created with serialization configuration details for the module. e.g. the *Feature/Basic Content* module:
+    Within each [Foundation|Feature|Project]/[Module Name] folder a json file should be created with serialization configuration details for the module. e.g. the *Feature/Basic Content* module (src/Feature/BasicContent/BasicContent.module.json):

     .. code-block:: json